sedrick-keh-tri/open_lm_fork/README.md

 ## Quickstart
 Our [Mistral-SUPRA](TRI-ML/mistral-supra) model is publicly available on HuggingFace!

 Detailed instructions on how to run the model can be found on the Mistral-SUPRA HF page.
-If you want to simply run the model, you can do the following:
+We also recommend you check out our [Mamba-7B](https://huggingface.co/TRI-ML/mamba-7b-rw) model.
+If you want to simply use the models for inference/generation, you can do the following:

 First pip install our fork of OpenLM.